rishiso/Password-Breaker/README.md

 # Password_Generator
-* This program generates all possible combinations of a password using the selected characters.
+* This program recursively generates all possible combinations of a password using the selected characters.

 * You can modify the characters that are used in the passwords by changing the "characters" variable.